Chad Channing

-Chad Channing (born January 31, 1967) is an American musician who is best known as the drummer of the grunge band Nirvana from 1988 until 1990, during which time they recorded and released their debut album Bleach; he also appears on "Polly" in the follow-up album Nevermind.
+Chad Channing (born January 31, 1967 in Santa Rosa, California) is an American musician who is best known as the drummer of the rock band Nirvana from 1988 to 1990, during which time they recorded and released their debut album Bleach; he also appears on "Polly" in the follow-up album Nevermind.
 He currently sings and plays bass in the band Before Cars.

 Biography

 Early life

 Channing was born on January 31, 1967, in Santa Rosa, California, to Wayne and Burnyce Channing.
 Wayne was a radio disc jockey and the family was constantly moving all over the country due to different jobs being offered to him.
 At 13, Chad shattered his femur in an accident during gym class.
 Over the years of rehabilitation and surgeries, he discovered music; he started playing music with a bass guitar that his parents bought him.
 The bass filled Chad's time as he was unable to go to school.
 When he was out of his leg casts, his parents bought him a drum set to help build strength in his legs.

 Channing joined a band with future Nirvana guitarist Jason Everman called Stonecrow in 1985.
+Everman had known Channing since fifth grade, and the two had played in bands together in high school.
 Later, while working as a sauté cook on Bainbridge Island, Washington, Channing started the band Tick-Dolly-Row with Chris Karr, John Hurd and Ben Shepherd, also a Bainbridge Islander, who would later become the bassist for Soundgarden.
 Tick-Dolly-Row shared a bill with Nirvana, who at the time were going under the name Bliss.
 Not long after, a mutual friend introduced Channing to Kurt Cobain and Krist Novoselic, who were searching for a drummer.
 The three got together several times for jam sessions before they started playing shows.